What is SAS/CONNECT?

 - Start a SAS session on your local operating system (desktop or laptop)

 - In the PROGRAM EDITOR, type in the following:

 When SAS reads the sign-on statement you will be asked for your username and password.
 Successful execution of the connection script will be indicated in the log window.
+You can use rsubmit to start your SAS code submission and endrsubmit to end your SAS code submission.
 You can now use SAS/CONNECT to remotely submit SAS programs for execution on Unix or use RLS to access a file from Unix and process it locally.

 When you have finished using SAS/CONNECT, please terminate the connection by clicking "Run" then "Signoff..." when the editor window is active.

 After the SIGNOFF command executes successfully, a message in the LOG window will indicate that the link has been terminated.

 The examples below make the connection via TCP/IP using an automatic logon script.
 They will help you understand how each of these services in SAS/CONNECT works and show how you may structure a program to make a link:

 - Example 1.
 Compute Services: Submit program remotely to UNIX